Forbury Gardens: The gardens today

-After the restoration, closed-circuit cameras monitor the whole Gardens area, in a bid to deter drug use and anti-social behaviour.
+Besides the landscaping and planting of the gardens, the principal features are the Bandstand, the Maiwand Lion, the Forbury Hill, and the Rustic Fountain.
+Facilities include a refreshment kiosk and public toilets.
+Closed-circuit cameras monitor the whole Gardens area, in a bid to deter drug use and anti-social behaviour.
 The garden has received a Green Flag Award for being welcoming, safe, well maintained and involving the community.